cloudmesh/cloudmesh-mpi/docs/report-group.md

 continue if unexpected events take place that does not allow in-person meetings such as the recent COVID epidemic.

-There are many confenencing tools available that can be used.
+There are many conferencing tools available that can be used.
 You may even use multiple dependent on the particular meeting or preferences by the subgroup.
-In order to keep things simple it is however recommended to jsut use one tool.
+To keep things simple it is however recommended to just use one tool.

 #### Google Meet

-Google Meet is an online servie that facilitates meetings as video and audio conference calls.
+Google Meet is an online service that facilitates meetings as video and audio conference calls.
 It has evolved from google hangout.

 **What are good features?**

-Some good features of Google meet include the ability to use closed captions allowing the integration of partciypants having trouble hearing the speaker.
+Some good features of Google meet include the ability to use closed captions allowing the integration of participants having trouble hearing the speaker.
 It is compatible across devices and typically its sound quality is very good.